Magnet, Texas: History

-By the 1930s there were 50 residents of Magnet.
+By the 1930s, there were 50 residents of Magnet.
 The discovery of additional nearby oil in 1937 did not increase the population.
-By 1943 the post office operated out of the sole remaining commercial establishment in the community.
-By 1949 there were only 20 persons in Magnet and the post office closed in 1954.
-Between 1968 and 2000 the population was 42.
-In the latter year no businesses were reported in Magnet.
-In 2004, the BNSF Railway applied to discontinue 20.89 mi of the line from Bay City north to Cane Junction and then northeast to Newgulf on the grounds that there had been no rail traffic for two years.
+By 1943, the post office operated out of the sole remaining commercial establishment in the community.
+By 1949, there were only 20 persons in Magnet and the post office closed in 1954.
+Between 1968 and 2000, the population was 42.
+In the latter year, no businesses were reported in Magnet.
+In 2004, the BNSF Railway applied to discontinue 20.89 mi of the line from Bay City north to Cane Junction and then northeast to Newgulf, because there had been no rail traffic for two years.
 This stretch of track included Magnet.
-In 2012 Milagro Oil and Gas, Inc. drilled three successful wells in the Magnet Withers field.
+In 2012, Milagro Oil and Gas, Inc. drilled three successful wells in the Magnet Withers field.

 Geography

 Magnet is on the east side of SH 60 a distance of 11.8 mi north of Bay City and 13.4 mi southeast of Wharton.
 The Old Lane City Magnet Road runs parallel and east of SH 60; it goes 5.0 mi northwest to Lane City.
-There are about two dozen homes clustered at Magnet and along Mauldin Road which goes to the northeast.
+There are about two dozen homes clustered at Magnet and along Mauldin Road, which goes to the northeast.
 The Magnet Baptist Church is located on County Road 102 in the community.
 The community gives its name to the Magnet Withers oil field.